Bicycle Agenda 2017-2020

 - Boosting the quality on busy and important regional cycling routes

-- Optimise the transition from the bicycle to other modes, PT-bike and car-bike
+- Optimise the transition between modes, public transport-bike and car-bike

 - Increase knowledge